Belgium in the Eurovision Song Contest 1975: Final

 The final, consisting of ten songs, took place on 1 March 1975 also at the Amerikaans Theater, hosted by Staf Van Berendoncks.
 Six singers were involved, with four (including Christy) performing two songs apiece.
-Voting was by 5 regional juries and "Gelukkig zijn" emerged the winner by a margin of almost 60 points.
+Voting was by five regional juries, each consisting of 20 members of the public, and "Gelukkig zijn" emerged the winner by a margin of almost 60 points.